 In 2018, a group of researchers published an analysis of the connection between employee personality and engagement.
 The research showed that nearly half of the differences in work engagement came from individual traits like a positive attitude, a tendency to be proactive, and a conscientious mind.

 You can’t change your employees’ individual traits, but you can challenge them to be more positive.
 Start by using positive language yourself.
 Look for individual accomplishments that you can praise.
-When you know someone has a well-developed skill, like cold calling, ask them to train others on that skill.
+When you know someone has a well-developed skill, like cold calling, ask them According to a study from IBM on that skill.

 In the meantime, when you hire, prioritize culture fit.
 Look for people who are excited about your product and industry.
 Always keep your eye open for great people who seem interested in what you do.
 That includes employees in other departments who might do well in sales.